How Does A DUI Affect A CDL In Arizona?

 CDL Penalties in Arizona

-Defending A Commercial DUI
+Defending A CDL Driver with DUI

 With the right defense, all angles of a DUI case can be explored.
-A DUI charge is not an open and shut case.
+A DUI charge is not an open and shut-case.
 A number of areas have to be explored to get the best possible outcome.
-An experienced DUI defense attorney can work to get your sentence reduced, or have the charges dropped altogether.
+An experienced DUI Defense Attorney can work to get your sentence reduced or have the charges dropped altogether.

 Call the Law Offices of Brian D. Sloan at 480-900-0384 or 602-900-0384 for a Free Initial Consultation if you are facing a Commercial DUI charge in Arizona.